Being On-Campus at BU

-Safe Return to Campus for Students and Parents
+Safe Habits to Practice on Campus for Students and Parents

 Guiding principles and values

-Four principles guide our plan to safely and successfully return students to campus.
+Four principles guide our plan to safely and successfully welcome students to campus.

 1. Health and Safety

 The main priority of Bishop’s University during the COVID-19 pandemic remains the health and safety of our community.
 By acting in responsible and evidence-based ways, we can, as a community decrease the risk to our community members.